davidsenack/RiceBox/README.md

 ## Post-Install (Optional)

-Adding a custom wallpaper and corresponding colorscheme is simple with ArcoLARBS.
+Adding a custom wallpaper and corresponding colorscheme is simple with RiceBox.

 1. Download a wallpaper and set it as the background.
 Replace 'wallpaper.jpg' with the appropriate links:
 ```